BranchTaken/Hemlock/doc/reports/ielr1/ielr1.md

 2) how isocores play into the state generation process.

 The work queue manages incremental state set creation.
-Compatible states which are merged can in turn affect later compatibility test results for IELR(1) (and PGM(1)).
+Compatible states which are merged can in turn affect later compatibility test results for IELR(1) (and PGM LR(1)).
 No effort is made to puzzle together isocores via optimal merging order, but since merging order can dramatically impact the total number of work queue insertions, care is taken to insert at the front versus back of the work queue in such a way as to process states in an approximately breadth-first order rather than depth-first.

 Once the work queue is seeded with start states, states are consumed from the head of the work queue